-Website’s 3 lists are UPDATED MONTHLY beginning in 2018.
+Website’s 3 lists are now only UPDATED MONTHLY, since 2018.

 The examination initially took the form of a spreadsheet of 41 stocks in which he was invested.
 The spreadsheet examined performance in terms of both current dividend % yield on the Original Cost and current % gain or loss on the Original Cost over three periods: 30 years, 20 years, and 10 years.

 TWO FACTORS caused the author to not be aware that now, 30 years later, he was receiving annual dividends of more than 100% of the Original Cost per share.
 The two factors were:

 1) The effect of "stock splits" on his Original Cost basis per share currently held;